konstantinstanmeyer/algorithms/README.md

 ### **Linear Search**

-1) Given array "arr", find the index of target "t" i.e. [1,2,3,4,5] with a target of 4 should return 3
+1) Given array "arr", find the index of target "t".
+Return -1 if the target is not found. i.e. [1,2,3,4,5] with a target of 4 should return 3

 *Aim for O(n): linear*

+### **Binary Search**

+(Implement with and without recursion)

+1) Given a sorted array of "n" elements, find the index of target "t" in the array.
+Return -1 if the target is not found. i.e.

+*Aim for O(logn): logarithmic*